Avgilboa/regex_script/README.md

 # Regular expression finder script

-I Asked to implement a Python script that searches for matching regular expressions.
+I asked to implement a Python script that searches for matching regular expressions.
 The script should accept a regular expression and either a text or a file as input.
 The script should then search for lines that match the regular expression and print them to the console.

 ## Regular expression Explain: